Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 BOHB Highest Excellent High Native (TPE-based) Deep learning at scale

-Why Gaussian Processes Win for HPO
+Why Gaussian Processes Are Effective for HPO

-Sample Efficiency Is Everything
+Sample Efficiency Is Paramount

 Principled Uncertainty

-Smooth Surrogate, Smooth Landscape
+Smooth Surrogate for a Smooth Landscape

-Calibrated Exploration vs Exploitation
+Calibrated Exploration and Exploitation

 The Full BayesOpt Pipeline for HPO